tz70s/first-unique/README.md

 ### Observations

+#### Q: I/O Efficiency?

+The benefits of this approach on I/O operations is that they are all sequential read/write operations, with one write and one read for a single word.

+The internal implementation use `BufReader`, `BufWriter` and `read_to_end` which are more efficient due to internal buffering.
+Also, for this approach, there's no significant benefit using async I/O. Hence, the implementation chose a traditional blocking I/O and native threading model.

 #### Q: The Efficiency of Hashing and Modular based Partition?

-Originally, I thought hashing would have high costs for calculating partition, which may be required to tweak the threading model to a more pipeline (some worker threads for hashing).
+Originally, I thought hashing would have high costs for calculating partition, which may be required to tweak the threading model to a more complex pipeline (some worker threads for hashing).
 However, as profiling result, the synchronization cost is much higher than calculating hash (and index).

 ![call stack of shuffler](https://github.com/tz70s/first-unique/blob/master/images/callstack_shuffle.png)